-- the U.S. business enterprise whose voting securities are not owned more than 50 percent by another U.S. business enterprise, and - 2. proceeding down each ownership chain from that U.S. business enterprise, any U.S. business enterprise (including Foreign Sales Corporations located in the United States) whose voting securities are more than 50 percent owned by the U.S. business enterprise above it.
-This consolidation excludes foreign branches and all other foreign affiliates. - Note A U.S. Reporter that is not a bank but owns a majority interest in a U.S. bank must consolidate its banking activities when filing its Form BE-11A. - L. Intercompany means between a U.S. Reporter and its foreign affiliates. - M. Intermediary means an agent, nominee, manager, custodian, trust, or any person acting in a similar capacity. - N. Lease is an arrangement conveying the right to use property, plant, or equipment (i.e., land and/or depreciable assets), usually for a stated period of time. - Capital lease A long-term lease under which a sale of the asset is recognized at the inception of the lease.
-These may be shown as lease contracts or accounts receivable on the lessor's books.
-The assets would not be considered to be owned by the lessor. - Operating lease Generally, a lease with a term which is less than the useful life of the asset and in which a transfer of ownership is not contemplated. - O. Majority-owned foreign affiliate means a foreign affiliate in which the combined direct and indirect ownership interest of ALL U.S. REPORTERS of the affiliate exceeds 50 percent. - P. Minority-owned foreign affiliate means a foreign affiliate in which the combined direct and indirect ownership interest of at least one U.S. Reporter is 10 percent or more, but the combined direct and indirect ownership interests of all U.S. Reporters of the affiliate is 50 percent or less. - Q. Person (as the term is used in the broad legal sense) means any individual, branch, partnership, associated group, association, estate, trust, corporation, or other organization (whether or not organized under the laws of any state), and any government (including a foreign government, the United States Government, a state or local government, and any agency, corporation, financial institution, or other entity or instrumentality thereof, including a government-sponsored agency).
+- the U.S. business enterprise whose voting securities are not owned more than 50 percent by another U.S. business enterprise, and - proceeding down each ownership chain from that U.S. business enterprise, any U.S. business enterprise (including Foreign Sales Corporations located in the United States) whose voting securities are more than 50 percent owned by the U.S. business enterprise above it.
+This consolidation excludes foreign branches and all other foreign affiliates.

+Note - A U.S. Reporter that is not a bank but owns a majority interest in a U.S. bank must consolidate its banking activities when filing its Form BE-11A.

+- L. Intercompany means between a U.S. Reporter and its foreign affiliates. - M. Intermediary means an agent, nominee, manager, custodian, trust, or any person acting in a similar capacity. - N. Lease is an arrangement conveying the right to use property, plant, or equipment (i.e., land and/or depreciable assets), usually for a stated period of time.
+Report leases in accordance with FASB ASC 842.

-- R. Private Fund refers to the same class of financial entities that must report to the Securities and Exchange Commission as private funds on Form PF: "any issuer that would be an investment company as defined in section 3 of the Investment Company Act of 1940 but for section 3(c)(1) or 3(c)(7) of ... [that] Act." - S. U.S. direct investment abroad means the ownership or control, directly or indirectly through a foreign affiliate, by one U.S. person of 10 percent or more of the voting securities of an incorporated foreign business enterprise or an equivalent interest in an unincorporated foreign business enterprise, including a branch. - T. U.S. person means any person resident in the United States or subject to the jurisdiction of the United States.
+- O. Majority-owned foreign affiliate means a foreign affiliate in which the combined direct and indirect ownership interest of ALL U.S. REPORTERS of the affiliate exceeds 50 percent. - P. Minority-owned foreign affiliate means a foreign affiliate in which the combined direct and indirect ownership interest of at least one U.S. Reporter is 10 percent or more, but the combined direct and indirect ownership interests of all U.S. Reporters of the affiliate is 50 percent or less. - Q. Person (as the term is used in the broad legal sense) means any individual, branch, partnership, associated group, association, estate, trust, corporation, or other organization (whether or not organized under the laws of any state), and any government (including a foreign government, the United States Government, a state or local government, and any agency, corporation, financial institution, or other entity or instrumentality thereof, including a government-sponsored agency). - R. Private Fund refers to the same class of financial entities that must report to the Securities and Exchange Commission as private funds on Form PF: "any issuer that would be an investment company as defined in section 3 of the Investment Company Act of 1940 but for section 3(c)(1) or 3(c)(7) of ... [that] Act." - S. U.S. direct investment abroad means the ownership or control, directly or indirectly through a foreign affiliate, by one U.S. person of 10 percent or more of the voting securities of an incorporated foreign business enterprise or an equivalent interest in an unincorporated foreign business enterprise, including a branch. - T. U.S. person means any person resident in the United States or subject to the jurisdiction of the United States.
 See III.D. - U. U.S. Reporter means the U.S. person that has direct investment in a foreign business enterprise, including a branch.
 The U.S. Reporter is the fully consolidated U.S. domestic enterprise.
 See II.K. - V. United States, when used in a geographic sense, means the several states, the District of Columbia, the Commonwealth of Puerto Rico, and all territories and possessions of the United States.